Ryan-Geddes/learning-journal/README.md

 * banana
 * typewriter
 * hamburger
-*i think this line is invisible
+*i think this line is invisible*
-## IT TURNS OUT IT IS NOT INVISIBLE.
+## IT TURNS OUT IT IS NOT INVISIBLE IT IS JUST ITALICIZED FOR SOME REASON.
 WHAT HAPPENS WHEN I PRESS 'BLAME'

+1. It shows you a list of changes made to the file and who entered it and when
+2. YOU CAN'T HIDE ANYTHING I WILL FIND YOU AND BLAME YOU

+######THIS SENTENCE HAS 6 HASHTAGS IN FRONT OF IT

+3. I PUT ANOTHER STAR AND NOW THE INVISIBLE LINE HAS DOUBLED AND IS GREEN AND RED